 Special Feature on Duterte and the Philippines

 By Alexander Chipman Koty The Philippines garnered substantial international attention in 2016, owing largely to President Rodrigo Duterte’s controversies.
 Lost in the Philippines’ political drama, however, was the country’s strong economic performance.
-This article examines the Philippines’ business climate in 2017, and its leadership prospects and

 By Dan Steinbock In the first quarter, the Philippine peso depreciated against the US dollar.
 Internationally, this was attributed to President Duterte’s policies.
 In reality, it has a lot to do with the expected US rate hikes.
 But there is a reason why

 By Dan Steinbock While the Obama White House prepared plans for regime change in the Philippines, President Trump is working on an assertive strategy in Asia.
 Meanwhile, President Duterte is accelerating the country’s economic growth – dramatically.

 By Dan Steinbock As President Duterte is rebalancing the Philippines’ economic and strategic policies, Washington is preparing plans for regime change.
 What the country needs is economic development, says Dan Steinbock – not Cold War.

 By Roland Simbulan The ideal strategic goal is for the Philippines to enjoy the friendship of the US, Japan and China and not be a pawn in their inevitable conflicts – such as how the South China Sea dispute is being used as the US’ disguised pivot in

 By Chandran Nair The Pax Americana is outdated and it is time for regional powers to realign.
 In the past 30 years, a succession of Southeast Asian leaders was supposed to represent a new direction for regional geopolitics.
 First there was Malaysia’s